 - Policy number of the other driver’s insurance company (again, just in case)

-If the other party fails to provide you with promised compensation, speak with Personal Injury Attorneys in Phoenix, provide them with all the evidence and documents that you have gathered and ask them to help you file a personal injury claim against the party responsible for causing the accident.
+If the other party fails to provide you with promised compensation, speak with personal injury attorneys in Dallas, provide them with all the evidence and documents that you have gathered and ask them to help you file a personal injury claim against the party responsible for causing the accident.